DavidHe1127/Mr.He_HandBook/Design,Architecture/api_design.md

 * Do one thing
 * Structure, not instructions - Pure functions can be safely memoized, meaning that, if the system had infinite memory, any pure function could be replaced with a lookup table that uses the function’s input as an index to retrieve a corresponding value from the table

+### Rules

 > Rule to identify tight coupling: Can the unit be tested without mocking dependencies?
 If it can’t, it’s tightly coupled to the mocked dependencies.
+> You absolutely should not skip integration tests even if you can achieve 100% unit test coverage.
+> Mocking is OK in integration tests

 #### Solutions